Mostafa-AbdelRaheem/Would-You-Rather-App-/README.md

 ## App
 In this app you can play would you Rather Game by choosing one of three users

+The command for installing the dependencies:
+	- npm install or yarn install.
+	- yarn add react-router-dom
+	- yarn add react-redux redux
+	- yarn add redux-thunk

+Command for launching the project - npm start or yarn start.

 you can:
 1-create a question
 2-answer the questions of the other users